steadybit/extension-kubernetes/extadvice/single_replica/instructions.md

 [Kubernetes Documentation - Deployment Replicas](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#replicas)

 ## Deployments with HorizontalPodAutoScaler
-When a HorizontalPodAutoscaler targets your deployment, you should adjust the `minReplicas` property of the HorizontalPodAutoscaler and omit the `replica` property in the Deployment specification.
+When a HorizontalPodAutoscaler targets your deployment, you should adjust the `minReplicas` property of the HorizontalPodAutoscaler and omit the `replica` property in the deployment specification.
 ```yaml
 apiVersion: apps/v1
 kind: HorizontalPodAutoscaler